Level/memdown/README.md

     npm run coverage

-Licence
----
+## License

-`memdown` is Copyright (c) 2013-2017 Rod Vagg [@rvagg](https://twitter.com/rvagg) and licensed under the MIT licence.
+`memdown` is Copyright (c) 2013-2017 Rod Vagg [@rvagg](https://twitter.com/rvagg) and licensed under the MIT license.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE file for more details.

 [`abstract-leveldown`]: https://github.com/Level/abstract-leveldown
 [`levelup`]: https://github.com/Level/levelup